-(ii) New standards, amendments and interpretations issued but not yet effective
+(ii) New standards and interpretations that are not yet effective and have not been early adopted by the Company

-Several standards and interpretations have been issued, but not yet effective, up to the date of issuance of the Company's financial statements.
-The Company has not early adopted any standards, interpretations or amendments that have been issued but are not yet effective.
+The standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Company's financial statements are disclosed below.
+The Company intends to adopt these standards, if applicable, when they become effective.
+The Company has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.